 Tags are specific bits of information you can assign to a contact or a company.

 For instance, you might add tags like ‘tenant’, ‘property owner’, ‘supplier’ or ‘concierge’.

 Custom fields allow for a more specific categorization.
 There are many types of custom fields that can correspond to the type of information you need.
 You could create a drop-down list, an extra URL field for hyperlinks, a simple slider, etc.

 Let’s say you need to add information to contacts about their personal needs for a home.
 You could create a custom field of the type ‘single selection’ for ‘special assistance’.
 This will create a drop-down list which could contain ‘needs elevator’ or ‘needs spacious bathroom’, for example.

 On a company level, you could add a custom field you name ‘Budget’ of the type ‘Money’.
 When you add a new company, or change an existing one, you can indicate the budget of the client.

 Once you’re able to add this extra information to contacts and companies, it will be much easier to segment them.
 This, in turn, will not only be interesting towards following up on all your actions, but also for mailings with one of our integrations for e-mail marketing like Mailchimp or Campaign Monitor.

 Learn more about how integrations for email marketing work!

-If tenants are linked to a company in your CRM, just link them by clicking the the arrow on top of the contact page of the tenant and click ‘Link to company’.
+If tenants are linked to a company in your CRM, just link them by clicking the the three dots on top of the contact page of the tenant and click ‘Link to company’.